shaobo-he/ct-fuzz-artifact/README.md

 *Warning: this script can take hours to run*

 1. Go back to directory `ct-benchmarks`.
-We have seven top level `build` directories that contain binaries built by ct-fuzz.
+We have 8 top level `build` directories that contain binaries built by ct-fuzz.
 They are,
 ```
 ./wu-issta-2018/build
 ./BearSSL/build